tauri-apps/tauri-docs/docs/en/usage/patterns/bridge.md

   },
   "allowlist": {                  // all API values are default false
-    "all": false,                 // use this flag to enable all API features "answer": true,               // enable rust to direct the UI "event": true,                // enable binding to message "execute": false,             // enable application execution
+    "all": false,                 // use this flag to enable all API features "event": true,                // enable binding to message "execute": false,             // enable application execution
     "listFiles": false,           // list files in a directory